opensearch-project/documentation-website/_getting-started/intro.md

 In addition to the document ID, OpenSearch stores the position of the word within that document for phrase queries, where words must appear next to each other.

+## Relevance

-When searching for documents, you need to make sure that the word is _relevant_.
+When searching for documents using a phrase, you need to make sure that the words you are searching for are _relevant_.
 For example, the word `the` appears in most English phrases but searching for this word is meaningless.
 OpenSearch determines the relevance of a term by calculating two values:

 - _Term frequency_: how often a word appears in the document
 - _Document frequency_:  how often a word appears in all documents

-Then, the relevance of a word is calculated as $$ relevance = { \text {term frequency} \over \text {document frequency} }. $$
+The relevance of a word is calculated as $$ relevance = { \text {term frequency} \over \text {document frequency} }. $$ This score is called term frequency/inverse document frequency (TF/IDF).
+For more information, see [TF/IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf).

-OpenSearch scores the results in terms of relevance and returns them sorted by relevance.
+OpenSearch uses the BM25 ranking algorithm to calculate relevance scores and returns the results sorted by relevance.
+To learn more, see [Okapi BM25](https://en.wikipedia.org/wiki/Okapi_BM25).

 ## Clusters and nodes

 OpenSearch is designed to be a distributed search engine.
-OpenSearch can run on one or more *nodes*, servers that store your data and process search requests.
+OpenSearch can run on one or more _nodes_---servers that store your data and process search requests.
 An OpenSearch *cluster* is a collection of nodes.

 You can run OpenSearch locally on a laptop---its system requirements are minimal---but you can also scale a single cluster to hundreds of powerful machines in a data center.